-This course helps students understand literature by emphasizing critical thinking, close reading, and symbolic interpretation.
-Students study The Wild Things, A Raisin in the Sun, American Born Chinese, poetry, and short stories.
-Analytical writing assignments require students to use textual evidence to support their claims, while interior monologues challenge them to explore the literature from different points of view.
+This course helps students understand literature by emphasizing critical thinking, close reading, the joy of reading, and symbolic interpretation.
+Students study texts such as The Wild Things; Roll of Thunder, Hear My Cry; Pashmina; poetry; and short stories.
+Analytical writing assignments require students to use textual evidence to support their claims, and interior monologues challenge them to creatively explore the literature from various points of view.
 To encourage a love of reading, students engage in independent reading of their choice.

-This course explores how characters try to find and remain true to their best selves when faced with external and internal pressures in texts such as To Kill a Mockingbird, Kindred, and Romeo and Juliet.
+This course explores how characters try to find and remain true to their best selves when faced with external and internal pressures in texts such as To Kill a Mockingbird, Turtles All the Way Down, and Romeo and Juliet.
 Students write analytically, contextualizing and closely examining direct quotations to support their claims.
 They also write poetry and personal reflections that encourage them to connect literature to their own lives.

-This course examines characters, in texts such as The Catcher in the Rye, the Odyssey, and A Doll’s House, who struggle with identity and attempt to be part of a harmonious society while confronting internal and external challenges.
-Students consider the world, their role in creating peaceful and meaningful lives, and how to create communities that thrive.
+This course examines the journey of characters—in texts such as Fences, The Odyssey, and Life of Pi—who struggle with identity and attempt to be part of a harmonious society while confronting internal and external challenges.
+In class, students consider the world, their role in creating peaceful and meaningful lives, and how to create communities that thrive.
 The writing program includes analytical, personal, and imaginative assignments.
 Students continue to refine skills and learn strategies for developing a persuasive literary argument by formulating claims and supporting them with textual evidence and thorough, detailed explanations.

 Creative Writing Workshop